 A handy indicator that takes into account the hash rate is "Hash Ribbon":

 “When the 1-month SMA of Hash Rate crosses over the 2-month SMA of Hash Rate, the worst of the miner capitulation is typically over, and the recovery has begun”.

 Spot the correlation between the price growth and hash rate.
 The higher hash rate indicates the overall strength of the network.
 As new mining devices with improved computation power are emerging on the market, the cost of mining decreases.

-As the cost of mining decreases, miners' selling pressure also declines as they now have to sell fewer coins to cover expenses.
+As the cost of mining decreases, miners selling pressure also reduces as they now have to sell fewer coins to cover expenses.
 This, in turn, results in a positive effect on the Bitcoin price.

-To conclude, in a long-term perspective from the mathematical and demand standpoints the price of the Bitcoin asset will be appreciating.
+To sum up, in a long-term perspective from the mathematical and demand standpoints the price of the Bitcoin asset will be growing.
 Limited supply + increasing demand = to the moon.
 Consider semi-passive or semi-active investment strategies like automated trading.

 Bitsgap currently offers a set of high-frequency algorithms to maximize your HODLING effect as you let the bot to accumulate profits for you, automatically.
 Watch a series of webinars on our Youtube channel and read related articles to learn more about optimal automated strategies.